MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowshookexw.md

 > [!WARNING]
 > Journaling Hooks APIs are unsupported starting in Windows 11 and will be removed in a future release.
 Because of this, we highly recommend calling the [**SendInput**](/windows/win32/api/winuser/nf-winuser-sendinput) TextInput API instead.

 Installs a hook procedure that records input messages posted to the system message queue.
 This hook is useful for recording macros.
-For more information, see the <a href="/previous-versions/windows/desktop/legacy/ms644983(v=vs.85)">JournalRecordProc</a> hook procedure.
+For more information, see the [JournalRecordProc](/windows/win32/winmsg/journalrecordproc) hook procedure.

 </td>
 </tr>